dufto/venturablocker/README.md

 # Monterey Blocker

-I’m currently missing my developer certificate to correctly sign the app, so I will release this when I get that.

 Detect when `Install macOS Monterey.app` installer application has launched, terminate the process and display an alert.

 ![montereyblocker](https://raw.githubusercontent.com/Theile/montereyblocker/main/screenshot.jpg)